xyu/FieldBackup/dev/buildroot/README.md

 ## Optional Packages Included With Repo

+These packages are not needed for the FieldBackup feature to work but are useful if you want to telnet into the device and do more advanced things.
+They are included as a convenience.

+### BusyBox

-We also include a more up to date version of busybox to have access to more functions.
+A more up to date version of busybox which provides access to more functions, this is dynamically linked to system libs to reduce its memory footprint.

 ```
 $ file busybox